 - Tax liens

 Some owner’s policies include options for additional coverage for a variety of circumstances.
-This additional coverage comes at a cost, but if there is a significant risk involved in purchasing the property for whatever reason, it might be worthwhile to upgrade the coverage.
-The cost of the lender’s insurance will be listed in the transaction paperwork.
+This additional coverage comes at a cost.
+But if there is a significant risk involved, it might be worthwhile to upgrade the coverage.

 How Should Buyers Approach Title Insurance?

 - Title insurance is often regulated, but not always.
-In a regulated market, prices tend to be very similar from provider to provider, and differences often revolve around the exact coverages offered.
-In an unregulated market, there could be as much as a 20 percent price difference between the most and least expensive provider.
+In a regulated market, prices tend to be very similar from provider to provider.
+Differences often revolve around the exact coverages offered.

 - Typical coverage includes fraud, forgery, unknown or undisclosed heirs of previous owners, and spousal claims on the property.
-Coverage beyond those basics will require additional costs beyond the baseline estimate, but like other title insurance costs, they are a one-time fee.
+Coverage beyond those basics will require additional costs beyond the baseline estimate.
+Like other title insurance costs, they are a one-time fee.

 - The party responsible for paying for the insurance policy varies from state to state.
 In some, the buyer must pay for both policies.
 In others, the seller pays for one or both.
-Buyers need to investigate this obligation for themselves, but most of the time, lenders will provide the information as part of the loan application and closing process.
+Buyers need to investigate this obligation for themselves.

 - Buyers have the right to select the company for both lender’s and owner’s title insurance policies.
-If the seller is pushing a recommendation, buyers can choose it, but there are good reasons not to do so.
-It is likely a good-faith recommendation, but if it is the same company the current owner used, the title search method is likely to be identical – with identical blind spots, if there are any.
+If the seller is pushing a recommendation, buyers can choose it, but do your homework.

 What Are the Consequences of Forgoing Insurance?

-There are things that can go wrong in a real estate transaction because there are many ways the previous owner might wind up with claims on the property.
-Between using it as an asset to secure financing, costs for improvements and repairs, co-owners and others who might have a claim, and unforeseen tax liabilities, there are a few ways that a property that does not have a clear title might be lost.
-Without insurance for the owner, the lender’s debt will be insured, but the buyer’s out of pocket costs for any improvements and for the purchase and maintenance of the house will be lost.
+There are things that can go wrong in a real estate transaction.
+There are many ways the previous owner might wind up with claims on the property.
+Examples are using it as an asset to secure financing, costs for improvements and repairs, co-owners and others who might have a claim, and unforeseen tax liabilities.

 Things to Consider When Choosing Insurance

 Where the differences matter most are in the preliminary title search and due diligence before the purchase.
-The law resource NOLO notes that finding the best, most robust choice for a title search can avert many problems down the road because a robust title search is more likely to turn up problems in time for the seller to clear them up before the sale.
-These preliminary reports are designed for just that purpose, and they provide a lot of peace of mind to lenders and buyers alike.
+The law resource NOLO notes that finding the best, most robust choice for a title search can avert many problems down the road.

 Should I Get Title Insurance?

-Title insurance is a one-time cost, and it provides peace of mind for the duration of one’s ownership of a property.
+Title insurance is a one-time cost.
+It provides peace of mind for the duration of one’s ownership of a property.
 While the chances of a problem with the title arising after closing might seem small, the consequences may be too great to ignore.
 Please give serious consideration as to whether or not to buy owner’s title insurance.